Chlorobutyl (CIIR)

 Properties

-Both Bromobutyl (BIIR) and Chlorobutyl (CIIR) have primarily a saturated backbone of isobutylene.
-Both elastomers have many of the attributes of the butyl polymers, including low gas and moisture permeability, good vibration damping, low glass transition temperature, excellent resistance to ageing and weathering, and wide vulcanization versatility.
+Both bromobutyl (BIIR) and chlorobutyl (CIIR) have primarily a saturated backbone of isobutylene.
+Both elastomers have many of the attributes of ordinary butyl rubber including low gas and moisture permeability, good vibration damping, low glass transition temperature, excellent resistance to ageing and weathering, and wide vulcanization versatility.

-The introduction of chlorine or bromine increases adhesion to rubbers, and metals, improves compatibility with diene rubbers in blends, and provides much higher curing rates (i.e. lower amount of curative are required).
+The introduction of chlorine or bromine increases adhesion to rubbers, and metals, improves compatibility with diene rubbers in blends, and provides much higher curing rates, i.e. a lower amount of curative is required.
 Furthermore, halogenated butyl can be co-vulcanized with general purpose high-unsaturation elastomers, such as natural rubber, polybutadiene, and styrene-butadiene rubber, while maintaining the mostly saturated backbone structure.

 Both halogenated rubbers have very similar properties.
 Chlorine, however, increases the reactivity of the cure sites resulting in faster cure and improved adhesion to unsaturated elastomers.